guigrpa/docx-templates/README.md

 # Performance & security

-Note that turning off the sandbox (using `noSandbox: true`) is known to give significant performance improvements when working with large templates or datasets.
-However, before you do this, make sure you are aware of the security implications. **Templates can contain arbitrary javascript code.
-Beware of code injection risks!** _When turning off sandboxing, ensure the templates you'll be using with docx-templates can be trusted 100%._ Obviously, this is less of an issue when running docx-templates in a browser environment.
+**Templates can contain arbitrary javascript code.
+Beware of code injection risks!**

+Obviously, this is less of an issue when running docx-templates in a browser environment.

-Regardless of whether you are using sandboxing or not, be aware that allowing users to upload arbitrary templates to be executed on your server poses a significant security threat.
+Regardless of whether you are using sandboxing or not (`noSandbox: true`), be aware that allowing users to upload arbitrary templates to be executed on your server poses a significant security threat.
 Use at your own risk.

+The library uses `require('vm')` as its default sandboxing environment.
+Note that this sandbox is explicitly [_not_ meant to be used as a security mechanism](https://nodejs.org/api/vm.html#vm_vm_executing_javascript).
+You can provide your own sandboxing environment if you want, as shown in [this example project](https://github.com/guigrpa/docx-templates/tree/master/examples/example-vm2).

+Note that turning off the sandbox (`noSandbox: true`) is known to give significant performance improvements when working with large templates or datasets.
+However, before you do this, make sure you are aware of the security implications.

 ## [Changelog](https://github.com/guigrpa/docx-templates/blob/master/CHANGELOG.md)